splitio/python-api/README.md

 client = get_client({
     'harness_mode': True,
     'harness_token': 'YOUR_HARNESS_TOKEN',  # Used for Harness-specific endpoints
-    'apikey': 'YOUR_SPLIT_API_KEY'         # Used for existing Split endpoints })
+    'apikey': 'YOUR_SPLIT_API_KEY',         # Used for existing Split endpoints 'account_identifier': 'YOUR_HARNESS_ACCOUNT_ID'  # Required for Harness operations
+})

-# Option 2: Use apikey for all operations (if harness_token is not provided)
+# Option 2: Use harness_token for all operations (if apikey is not provided)
 client = get_client({
     'harness_mode': True,
-    'apikey': 'YOUR_API_KEY'  # Used for both Split and Harness endpoints })
+    'harness_token': 'YOUR_HARNESS_TOKEN',  # Used for both Harness and Split endpoints 'account_identifier': 'YOUR_HARNESS_ACCOUNT_ID'
+})

 ```

-#### Working with Split Resources in Harness Mode
+### Working with Split Resources in Harness Mode

 You can still access standard Split resources with some restrictions: